Transfer to FRCC

 Apply Now

 Complete the Transfer Credit Evaluation form to help us determine what credits you have and which will transfer.
 FRCC accepts credits for classes in which you earned a C- or higher.
-Learn about other credits we accept, such as AP and IB.

 FRCC can only accept official transcripts sent directly to the Office of the Registrar (by mail or electronically) from your previous college or university.
 They can be emailed to TransferCredit@frontrange.edu or sent to the FRCC campus you want to attend.
 Transcripts issued to the student, hand-carried, or faxed cannot be accepted.
 Find campuses.

-In Navigate, you can create course schedules, register for classes and make appointments with your advisor – all in one place.
+In Navigate, you can create course schedules, register for classes and make appointments with your advisor—all in one place.

 • Check your email for your FRCC student number (S#) and initial login information.
 You should receive this approximately two days after submitting your application.